 Students will learn about materials and material properties that are used in the construction of many products including, buildings, bridges, vehicles, electronics, implants, etc.

-Enterprise computing focuses on how computers are used in business i.e. computing for business.
-Specifically, focuses on technology within companies and encompasses all the various types of software, such as database management, relationship management and so on.
+Computing for Business is about how computers are used in business.
+Specifically, this focuses on technology within companies and encompasses all the various types of software, such as database management, relationship management and so on.
 You will learn to understand how software and information systems address real-world business problems and how you can best use computing technology to help organisations work together.
 You will learn how to use and manage information technology and systems to improve and even re-design the way organisations do business.
-There is some programming on the course but it is a lot less programming than in our Computer Applications degree.
+There is some programming on the course but it is a lot less programming than in our Computer Science degree.

 Computer Science is our technical Computer Science degree.
 By studying this course you will qualify as a strong programmer and software engineer.
 This course will give you in-depth knowledge of software engineering and the practical skills to apply this knowledge to develop the technology behind computer games, mobile phones, the Internet, web applications etc. With this degree you can travel the World and work in any country as programming languages are the same Worldwide.